 - 1. Evidence of acceptance into pre-nursing level. - 2.
-Successful completion of the nursing pre-requisites and California Reading Test (CRT) - 3.
+Successful completion of the nursing pre-requisites and the following criteria for the Pre-Admission Examination (PAX). - A. No less than 50th percentile in each section - B. A minimum composite score of overall 120 - 3.
 Attainment of cumulative GPA of 2.7 or better - 4.
 Attainment of pre-requisite GPA of 2.7 or better. - 5.
 Assessment of total number of repeats of pre-requisite courses based on a review of transcripts from all colleges/universities attended. - 6.
 Disclosure of any misdemeanor conviction. - 7.
 Misdemeanor convictions disclosed will be referred to AASC. - 8.
 No felony convictions. - 9.
 NLN pre-admission exam (PAX) for RN.
 PAX cannot be taken more than two times.
 Each PAX score is valid for only one admission cycle.
-If a PAX has been repeated, only the most recent score will be applied.
+If a PAX had to be repeated, only the most recent score will be applied. - 10.
+The student will pay the current fees prior to the test being ordered.